 To begin answering the question – how hard is accelerated nursing school, one must look at the facts.
 More specifically, a school’s retention rates.
 Looking into retention rates can provide potential students valuable insight into a program’s difficulty.
 It is usually measured in one-year increments and varies among schools.
 The higher the retention rate (above 80%), the better the program.

 One of the highest retention rates for an accelerated nursing program is at Roseman University.
-Its 16-month accelerated BSN program’s retention rate is consistently in the 90% range.
+Our accelerated BSN program’s retention rate is consistently in the 90% range.
 This success is due to small class sizes and Roseman University’s innovative six-point mastery learning model, which includes block curriculum.

 What is Block Curriculum?